hit2733/Todo_List/README.md

 **Deployment**
 The application is deployed and accessible online.
 You can try it out here : https://hiteshtodolist.netlify.app

-**How to Use**
-To run the application locally or contribute to the code, follow these steps:

-1.Clone the repository: git clone [repository-url] 2.Install dependencies: npm install
-3.Start the development server: npm run dev

 **Issues and Feedback**
 If you encounter any issues or have feedback, please feel free to open an issue on the GitHub repository.